-Under the CMS risk adjustment model, the Medicare Advantage Organization is permitted to submit diagnosis data from inpatient services, outpatient services, professional services, and acceptable provider types and physician specialty encounters only.
+Under the CMS risk adjustment model, the Medicare Advantage Organization is permitted to submit diagnosis data from inpatient hospital, outpatient hospital and physician encounters only.

-CMS Medicare Risk Adjustment Data Validation (RADV) Audits
+CMS Medicare Risk Adjustment Data Validation Audits

-As part of the risk adjustment process, CMS performs two different types of validation audits: Contract-Specific RADV and Part C Improper Payment Measure (IPM) Audits.
+As part of the risk adjustment process, CMS performs two different types of validation audits: Contract Level RADV and Part C Improper Payment Measure (IPM) Audits.
 Both audits are used to validate the MA members' diagnosis data that was previously submitted by Medicare Advantage Organizations.
 These audits are typically performed once a year.
-If the Medicare Advantage Organization is selected by CMS to participate in a Contract-Specific RADV and/or Part C IPM Audit, the Medicare Advantage Organization and the providers that treated the MA members included in the audit will be required to submit medical records for the diagnosis codes included in the audit sample.
-The medical records will be used by CMS to assess if the diagnosis data is supported by the medical record, an important CMS requirement..
+If the Medicare Advantage Organization is selected by CMS to participate in a Contract Level RADV and/or Part C IPM Audit, the Medicare Advantage Organization and the providers that treated the MA members included in the audit will be required to submit medical records to validate the diagnosis data previously submitted and for which Medicare risk adjustment payment was received.